stephencweiss/stephencharlesweiss.com/content/blog/2019-05-24/swap-variables-with-destructuring.md

 console.log({ x, z }) // {x: [1, 2, 3], z: 10}
 ```

-I love examples like this because they’re simple demonstrations of how Javascript is continuing to evolve and how there’s always new stuff to learn.
+I love examples like this because they're simple demonstrations of how Javascript is continuing to evolve and how there's always new stuff to learn.

-<sup>1</sup> The function is the same in spirit, though it’s been modified slightly for clarity.
+<sup>1</sup> The function is the same in spirit, though it's been modified slightly for clarity.